android/ndk-samples/endless-tunnel/README.md

 when you press the directional pad), because that way we can use that directional pad to drive UI navigation in the main screen.

-Tke a look at scene_manager.cpp, scene.cpp, etc to familiarize yourself with them.
+Take a look at scene_manager.cpp, scene.cpp, etc to familiarize yourself with them.

 ### Geometry And Rendering